OpenDevICON/opendevicon/docs/testBasicToken.md

 tx_hash = icon_service.send_transaction(signed_transaction)

 tx_result = get_tx_result(tx_hash)
+tx_result
 ```

 Now reexecute the block to check the balance of deployer and caller address.
 5 tokens will be transferred to the random address from deployer address.

-{% hint style="info"%}
-If you get the error
-`Raised JSONRPCException while returning the custom response.
-Error message: {'code': -32602, 'message': 'Pending transaction'}` execute the block again.
-Or you can use the @retry decorator as in deploying the contract.
-{% endhint %}

-**CONGRATULATIONS!
-You have successfully created a token in ICON blockchain, and transferred fund from to another address!**
+CONGRATULATIONS!
+You have successfully created a token in ICON blockchain, and transferred fund from to another address!